 Transfer Phase: The third and final stage is when your wealth is transferred to the “someone” or “something” we care about.
 This process may begin during our lifetime and take the form of personal gifts and donations to the community.
 Or, it may be delayed until our death.
 But it will happen at some point, whether you are prepared for it or not.

 Discuss Your Plan Today

 The thing is, there’s always a plan.
-If you don’t make an explicit wealth transfer plan during your lifetime, the government already has one in place for you when you die.
+If you don’t do explicit wealth transfer planning during your lifetime, the government already has one in place for you when you die.
 The wealth you leave behind will be divided between your family and, possibly the government, in the form of taxes.
 But you can choose to have control over when and to whom your wealth is transferred.
 Proper planning secures your choices and helps ensure that your wishes are followed.
-Stated another way, the planning process begins with identifying the gap between where you are and where you want to be, and then having a plan to close that gap.
+Stated another way, the wealth transfer planning process begins with identifying the gap between where you are and where you want to be, and then having a plan to close that gap.
 In order to do that, you need to be able to identify what stage of wealth you’re in.
 Only then can your advisory team help you close the gap.